hyperledger/besu-docs/docs/HowTo/Interact/Client-Libraries/eeajs.md

 ## Initialize EEA Client

-Initilize your EEA client where:
+Initialize your EEA client where:

 * `<JSON-RPC HTTP endpoint>` is the JSON-RPC HTTP endpoint of your Hyperledger Besu node.
 Specified by the [`--rpc-http-host`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-host) and [`--rpc-http-port`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-port)